Arpit-Goswami/test/Arpit Goswami/README.md

 - tkinter

 # How to run
-Run "gui.py" and make sure to have "image_classfier_model.h5" in your root directory.
+Run "image_classification.ipynb" then run "gui.py" and make sure to have "image_classfier_model.h5" in your root directory.

 # Results